Abz81/SE_Lab6/NoteService/README.md

 - **Retrieve Specific Note:** Fetch a specific note by making a `GET` request to `/api/notes/{note_id}`, where `note_id` is the unique identifier of the note.
 No authentication is required.

 - **Delete Note:** Delete a note using a `DELETE` request to `/api/notes/{note_id}`, where `note_id` is the unique identifier of the note.
 Include `username` and `password` for authentication.
 This action permanently removes the selected note.

+**Replica Identification:** When using Docker Swarm with multiple replicas of NoteService, an `X-Replica-ID` header is included in the response.
+This header contains the `replica_id` value, allowing you to identify which service instance processed the request.